a2go/web-workshop/README.md

 # service-training

-The training material for the service repo
+The training material for the service repo broken out into steps.